jamesiarmes/jamesiarmes.github.io/_posts/2023-03-19-aws-public-private-network-architecture.md

 common sets of resources.
 This includes vpc anc vpc_endpoints.
 We can use these in our `main.tf` to setup everything we need.

+{% aside {"type":"caution", "icon":"<i class=\"fa-solid fa-circle-exclamation\"></i>"} %}
-_Note: This is a relatively simple example and doesn't configure a backend for state storage.
-It should therefore not be considered production ready._
+This is a relatively simple example and doesn't configure a backend for state storage.
+It should therefore not be considered production ready.
+{% endaside %}

 ```terraform
 module "vpc" {